 - Each core course meets 5 hours per week.

-- All class participants are expected to attend class regularly and spend time outside class competing assignments, studying, and preparing for class.
+- All class participants are expected to attend class regularly and spend time outside class completing assignments, studying, and preparing for class.

 - Because the courses in the IEP are university courses, learners are expected to take responsibility for their learning.
 This means that we expect learners to be motivated, participate actively in class, complete all assignments on time, make progress in their studies, and be respectful of their classmates and instructor.